apple/swift-async-algorithms/Evolution/NNNN-broadcast.md

   - `history`: the number of elements previously emitted by the sequence to prefix to the iterator of a new consumer
   - `iteratorDisposalPolicy`: the iterator disposal policy applied by a shared asynchronous sequence to its upstream iterator

-## Naming

- The `share(history:disposingBaseIterator)` function takes its inspiration from the [`share()`](https://developer.apple.com/documentation/combine/fail/share()) Combine publisher, and the RxSwift [`share(replay:)`](https://github.com/ReactiveX/RxSwift/blob/3d3ed05bed71f19999db2207c714dab0028d37be/Documentation/GettingStarted.md#sharing-subscription-and-share-operator) operator, both of which fall under the multicasting family of operators in their respective libraries.

  ## Comparison with other libraries

    - **ReactiveX** ReactiveX has the [Publish](https://reactivex.io/documentation/operators/publish.html) observable which when can be composed with the [Connect](https://reactivex.io/documentation/operators/connect.html), [RefCount](https://reactivex.io/documentation/operators/refcount.html) and [Replay](https://reactivex.io/documentation/operators/replay.html) operators to support various multi-casting use-cases.
 The `discardsBaseIterator` behavior is applied via `RefCount` (or the .`share().refCount()` chain of operators in RxSwift), while the history behavior is achieved through `Replay` (or the .`share(replay:)` convenience in RxSwift)

    - **Combine** Combine has the [ multicast(_:)](https://developer.apple.com/documentation/combine/publishers/multicast) operator, which along with the functionality of [ConnectablePublisher](https://developer.apple.com/documentation/combine/connectablepublisher) and associated conveniences supports many of the same use cases as the ReactiveX equivalent, but in some instances requires third-party ooperators to achieve the same level of functionality.

-Due to the way a Swift `AsyncSequence`, and therefore `AsyncSharedSequence`, naturally applies back-pressure, the characteristics of an `AsyncSharedSequence` are different enough that a one-to-one API mapping of other reactive programmming libraries isn't applicable.
+Due to the way a Swift `AsyncSequence`, and therefore `AsyncBroadcastSequence`, naturally applies back-pressure, the characteristics of an `AsyncBroadcastSequence` are different enough that a one-to-one API mapping of other reactive programmming libraries isn't applicable.

-However, with the available configuration options – and through composition with other asynchronous sequences – `AsyncSharedSequence` can trivially be adapted to support many of the same use-cases, including that of [Connect](https://reactivex.io/documentation/operators/connect.html), [RefCount](https://reactivex.io/documentation/operators/refcount.html), and [Replay](https://reactivex.io/documentation/operators/replay.html).
+However, with the available configuration options – and through composition with other asynchronous sequences – `AsyncBroadcastSequence` can trivially be adapted to support many of the same use-cases, including that of [Connect](https://reactivex.io/documentation/operators/connect.html), [RefCount](https://reactivex.io/documentation/operators/refcount.html), and [Replay](https://reactivex.io/documentation/operators/replay.html).

  ## Effect on API resilience